Divya0319/AndroShow/README.md

-# AvengersUniverse
+# AndroShow
-An app built in the memory of the blockbuster movie "Avengers-Infinity War"
+An app built to demonstrate the various functionalities of Android.

-Here are some of the snapshots of the app
+Here are some of the snapshots of the app.

 ### Home Screen
 ![HomeScreen](https://github.com/Divya0319/AvengersUniverse/blob/master/screenshots/Avengers%20Universe%20SS.jpg)